-- Ribosomes: These are diffused structures in the cytoplasm.
+- Ribosomes: These appear as the diffused structures in the cytoplasm.

-- Nature: These behave as an obligate intracellular parasite.
+- Nature: Chlamydiae behave as obligate intracellular parasites.

-- Reproduction: Chlamydia reproduces only in the cytoplasmic vesicles of the living cells of their host.
+- Reproduction: Chlamydia reproduces only in the cytoplasmic vesicles of their host’s living cells.

-- Chemical nature: These contain high lipid content, especially phospholipid.
+- Chemical nature: They contain high lipid content, especially phospholipid.

-- Staining: Chlamydiae can be stained by Giemsa’s stain and Macchiavello’s stain.
+- Staining: Chlamydia cells take up the colour of special Giemsa’s stain and Macchiavello’s stain.

-Chlamydiae share some of the unique attributes that make it different from the other.
+Chlamydiae share some of the unique attributes that make them different from the other gram-negative bacteria.

-Energy parasite: Microbiologist considers Chlamydiae as “Energy parasite” because of the fact they lack ATP generating system of their own but can obtain ATP from the host cell.
+- Energy parasite: Microbiologists state that Chlamydiae as “Energy parasites” because they lack an ATP generating system but can obtain ATP from the host cell machinery.

-Enzyme system: Chlamydiae comprise few enzymes for the synthesis of peptidoglycan.
-The chlamydial cell wall is devoid of peptidoglycan, but the enzymes involved in the synthesis of peptidoglycan accounts for the penicillin effect that disrupts peptidoglycan synthesis and inhibits chlamydial growth.
+- Enzyme system: Chlamydiae comprise few enzymes that aid in synthesizing peptidoglycan.
+The chlamydial cell wall is devoid of peptidoglycan, but the enzymes synthesizing peptidoglycan accounts for the penicillin effect that disrupts peptidoglycan synthesis and inhibits chlamydial growth.

 Based on the pathogenicity and clinical symptoms, there are two ecological groups of chlamydia.

-Group-B includes C. pneumonia and C. psittaci that mainly infects birds which can be transmitted to the men by causing zoonotic infections.
+- Group-B includes C. pneumonia and C. psittaci that mainly infect birds, which can be transmitted to men and result in zoonotic infections.

 Chlamydia possesses a very complex growth and multiplication cycle, where it goes through different phases.
 The growth, reproduction and maturation of chlamydia usually take 48 hours.
 Its life cycle exists between two morphologically distinct forms or cell types.

-Elementary body: It also refers as “Chlamydiospore”.
-These are the small, rigid-walled, infectious particles that remain alive after its release from the host cell.
+- Elementary bodies or Chlamydiospores exist as small, rigid-walled, infectious particles that remain alive even after their exit from the host cells.